mbzuai-metaverse/XMem2/README.md

 ./run_gui_in_docker.sh --video example_videos/chair/chair.mp4 --num_objects 2
 ```
 For the GUI you can change variables `$LOCAL_WORKSPACE_DIR` and `$DISPLAY_TO_USE` in [run_gui_in_docker.sh](run_gui_in_docker.sh#L54) if necessary.

+_Be wary that the interactive import buttons will not work (they will open paths within the container filesystem, not the host one)._
 ### Building your own images
 For command-line inference: